American football positions: Kick returner (KR) and punt returner (PR)

-Returners are responsible for catching kicked balls (either on kickoffs or punts) and running the ball back.
+Return specialists are responsible for catching kicked balls (either on kickoffs or punts) and running the ball back.
 These are usually among the fastest players on a team and typically play either wide receiver or cornerback, as well.
 However, due to the relatively high likelihood of injury during kick returns, most professional teams will not regularly use their very best WRs or CBs as returners.
 Teams may also use the same player for both return positions or have a specific returner for punts and another for kickoffs.